 We work with the Jungian concept of Shadow.
 Your Shadow is made up of the parts of yourself that are hidden, repressed and denied, seeking to bring them into consciousness so that they no longer exert influence and control over your behaviour.

-These are days that can cement the development you started in other circles including The ManKind Project Adventure Weekend, personal therapy, counselling or spiritual practices.
-In fact, these are days that will deepen your experience in other healing circles.
+These are workshops which can cement the development you started in other circles including The ManKind Project Adventure Weekend, personal therapy, counselling or spiritual practices.
+In fact, these are weekends that will deepen your experience in other healing circles.

-These are days that can produce profound changes in your life.
-These are days that make a difference.
+These are weekends that can produce profound changes in your life.
+These are weekends that make a difference.

 Now, what’s stopping you?
 Know your fear, feel your power, and take a risk.
 You will live to celebrate it!

-You can see details of the times and venues for the days we are running on the right hand side of this page.
+You can see details of the times and venues for the next few workshops we are running on the right hand side of this page.
 The entire year’s calendar can be found here.

-Contact Rod Boothroyd on email@example.com if you want a place.
+Contact Rod Boothroyd on email@example.com if you want a place or have any questions.
 But do it now.
-The number of places for men to work on these days is limited.
+The number of places for men to work on these weekends is limited to 6.